PierreIsCoding/sdiy/Spark/README.md

 - Push the manual trigger button (13).
 - Toggle the trigger mode to loop (4).

-For basic operation and for learning the module first set the trigger mode switch to "retrig".
+For basic operation and for learning the module first set the trigger mode switch to "RETRIG".

 <br>